moricho/moricho.github.io/index.md

     - load test: made scenarios, prepared the production equivalent data, and got loads on the system with Locust
     - tuning: tuned the performance of the application, Envoy parameter and pod replica size based on the load test
   - developed a helper application with TypeScript, Cloud Function, Cloud Pub/Sub, Terraform, etc
-- September, 2019 - October 2019: __software engineer intern at Recruit Technologies__
+- September, 2019 - October, 2019: __software engineer intern at Recruit Technologies__
   - replaced legacy system to new system using ECS Fargate
   - build CI pipeline
-- Augast, 2018 - January 2019: __software engineer intern at BASE__
+- Augast, 2018 - January, 2019: __software engineer intern at BASE__
   - participated in launch of a new fintech business
   - developed the API in Go (adopt TDD and Layered Architecture)
   - introduce golangci-lint